 Just like our headache racks, rear hoops are designed to fit your specific truck bed.
 It includes a pair of angle horns (lumber stops) for load control and mounting hardware and features all steel construction with matching black powder coat finish.
 Rear hoops for trucks are available in half-height (pictured) and three-quarter height.
 Full-height are also available as a special order at additional cost.
 Bar height varies slightly between truck models (relative to headache rack) - half-height: approx. 11-12".
 Three-quarter: approx. 17-18".

-NOTE: Older Ford F150's and the newer aluminum body F150/250/350's require drilling a 5/16" hole through the top of your bed cap and using the supplied nuts/bolts to secure the rear hoop.
+NOTE: Older Ford F150's and the newer aluminum body F150/250/350's require drilling a 5/16" hole through the top of your bed cap and the use of supplied nuts/bolts to secure the rear hoop.
 In this application, the base plate of the rear hoop has a pilot hole to use as a drill template.
-Ford does not supply a hole through the side of the stake pocket to use a wing bolt as described in this video.
+Ford does not provide a hole through the side of the stake pocket to use a wing bolt as described in this video.
 Please call us if you have questions.